ksumngs/yavsap/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-description: A new idea to make YAVSAP even more robust
+about: A new idea to make YAVSAP even more robust
 title: "[Feature]: "
 labels: ["enhancement"]
 ---